spookylukey/django-paypal/README.rst

 Django PayPal is a pluggable application that integrates with PayPal Payments Standard and Payments Pro.

+Note that these are now very old payment methods that are increasingly badly supported by PayPal, and django-paypal does not have support for any payment methods using their newer APIs.

 See https://django-paypal.readthedocs.org/ for documentation.

 django-paypal supports: